-To find the best waterproof mascara out there, I tested many options (both luxury and drugstore), swiping and scrutinizing their performance.
-I recorded notes on wand shape and bristle quality, formula texture, staying power, and the ability to volumize, lengthen, and curl my lashes without looking like stubby little sticks.
-Read on for my findings.
+To find the best waterproof mascara out there, the Cut tested many options (both luxury and drugstore), swiping and scrutinizing their performance.
+We also asked some experts about their favorites.
+We recorded notes on wand shape and bristle quality, formula texture, staying power, and the ability to volumize, lengthen, and curl lashes without looking like stubby little sticks.
+Read on for our findings, including one that definitely wasn’t a favorite.

 The Best Drugstore Waterproof Mascara